cancerberoSgx/string-utilities/README.md

 [String Utilities](http://cancerberosgx.github.io/string-utilities)

 # What is this
-This is an html application that contains string operations related utilities useful for programming most of all.
+HTML application that contains string operations related utilities, in general, useful to developers.

 # Introduction

-In the beggining this project is a pet for learning some technologies new, mainliy angular.
-It is an html5 application that exposes utilities for processing strings.
+At the beggining this project was a pet for learning some technologies new, concretely angular.
+But now I think it's really useful when you need to escape, quote, parse, indent, encrypt, encode, etc strings online.

 # Install and run